Agniwald/easyMeet/README.md

 ### How it works
 Project is made using `Selenium` (which is a web testing library for Robot Framework that utilizes the Selenium tool internally) and `Flask` (Python backend library).
 We open a chromium app on server where we can add, create, open tabs and set browser operations and everything.
-Using `Flask` as interface to create our schedule subjects and timers (meets) make it easy to use and understand.
+Using `Flask` as an interface to create our schedule subjects and timers (meets) make it easy to use and understand.

 ### Installation guide for local usage and development
 1. Open terminal on your PC